-Problem Possible Solutions: Under-ranging: Output on the Intensity ("Int.") pin is 50mV or less, and/or erroneous or inconsistent outputs are received on the Color ("C") pin, or "0" volts output on the "S" pin.
-Multiple possible causes LED too dim: Reduce the air-gap between the fiber-optic probe tip and the LED under test, and/or switch to a Wide-Aperture Fiber-Optic Probe and/or a Penta High-Sensitivity Sensor.
-Mis-alignment: Ensure the fiber-optic probe tip is centered over the LED under test.
+Problem Possible Solutions: Under-ranging/LED Too Dim/Inconsistent Color Outputs: Output on the Intensity ("Int.") pin is 50mV or less and/or, Erroneous or inconsistent outputs are received on the Color ("C") pin, or, 3.5 volts output (white) on the Color ("C") pin for a non-white LED (specific to S2 Penta and S2 Spectra Sensors) or, "0" volts output on the "S" pin.
+Multiple possible causes.
+LED too dim: Reduce the air-gap between the Fiber-Optic Probe tip and the LED under test, and/or switch to a Wide-Aperture Fiber-Optic Probe and/or a Penta or Spectra High-Sensitivity Sensor.
+Mis-alignment: Ensure the Fiber-Optic Probe tip is centered over the LED under test.
 If it cannot be centered, try a Wide-Aperture or a Very-Wide-Aperture Fiber-Optic Probe, which may compensate for mis-alignment issues.
 Fiber-Optic Probe damage: Cuts, splices and excessively sharp bends can cause a significant drop in the sensitivity of the Sensor.
 Fiber-Optic Probe tip must be clean: Use only clean compressed air, such as "Dust-Off", and not factory-compressed air, to clean the tips.
 Do not use rubbing or isopropyl alcohol.
 Correct Current: Use a constant d.c. current source set to the normal operating current for the LED as indicated on the LED manufacturer's data sheet.
 Pulse-width modulation is not recommended.
 Alternatively, drive the LED via the current-limiting resistor on the circuit-board under test using the d.c. supply voltage normally applied to the circuit board. !!
 DO not apply a voltage across the LED to turn it on.
-For dim LEDs, allow up to 500mS after the LED is switched on before reading the Sensor output; the LED should remain on during that period.
+For dim LEDs, allow up to 100mS after the LED is switched on before reading the Sensor output; the LED should remain on during that period.
 If none of the above steps achieve better results, check Application Note 35: Sensor-Sensitivity Chart.
-Switch to a Penta High-Sensitivity Sensor.
+Switch to a Penta or Spectra High-Sensitivity Sensor or, if only ON/OFF test required, the Ultra-High Sensitivity Sensor.